GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Anybody who comes to you and says he has a perfect language is either naïve or a salesman.
+> ### If you think it's simple, then you have misunderstood the problem.
 >
 > ~ *Bjarne Stroustrup*